Caesarsage/Devops-projects/README.md

 # DEVOPS PROJECTS AND DOCUMENTATIONS
 Darey.io Project Based Learning.

-In attempt to becoming a better DevOps engineer. i will be following similar projects based learning as Darey.io.
+In attempt to becoming a better DevOps engineer. i will be following similar projects based learning as Darey.io and cloudacademy.com labs.

 The following projects will be implemented